cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     }
     ```

-    Same remark here about using `SetStoredGame` and `SetNextGame` after calling this function.
+    Again, it is advisable to do `SetStoredGame` and `SetNextGame` after calling this function.

-## Use it
+## Implementation

 With these functions ready, it is time to use them in the message handlers.